 In 2007 I left Lancaster to become the inaugural Profesor of Japanese Studies at the University of Manchester, where I was hired to establish a Japanese Studies degree programme.
 I stayed there for five and half years, serving as Head of East Asian Studies and building up the department and Japanese programmes there.

-Outside of work my interests are my family, my vegetable and fruit garden, walking, discussing matters of deep philosophical importance in pubs, and sport (spectating mostly these days and especially cricket and football).
+Outside of work my interests are my family, my vegetable and fruit garden, walking, discussing the meaning of life and other matters of deep philosophical importance in pubs, and sport (spectating mostly these days and especially cricket and football).

-I am currently working on a book titled 'Pilgrimage in the Marketplace' which draws on research in Japan and other places over several years.
+The book before that was titled 'Pilgrimage in the Marketplace' (Routledge) which came out in 2014 and draws on research in Japan and other places over several years and looks at commcerical dynamics and pilgrimage.
 I am co-editor of a series on Religion, Travel and Tourism (Routledge) and am involved with a network of scholars who work on studies of pilgrimage in different parts of the world.

 I am also working on various projects related to religion and violence and am a senior researcher in the Canadian Network on Terrorism, Security and Society (TSAS): www.tsas.ca